fthobe/roadmap/README.md

 Home of the [Solidus public product roadmap](https://github.com/orgs/solidusio/projects/7/views/1).

 Here we share what features we're working on, what is coming next, and when we expect to bring them to you.
-If yuou have any questions or comments, please share your feedback via [Solidus public discussions](https://github.com/solidusio/solidus/discussions).
+If you have any questions or comments, please share your feedback via [Solidus public discussions](https://github.com/solidusio/solidus/discussions).

 The roadmap repository is for communicating Solidus’ roadmap.
 Existing issues are currently read-only, and we are locking conversations, as we get started.
 Interaction limits are also in place to ensure issues originate from Solidus.